YuzhouGuo/MazeGeneration_RecursiveBacktracking/README.md

 The recursive backtracking algorithm for generating small to medium size of mazes

 I didn't upload the Library file to save some uploading time

+And the final 3D maze product looks something like this:
   <img src="https://github.com/YuzhouGuo/MazeGeneration_RecursiveBacktracking/blob/master/VIdeo_Demos/Screen%20Shot%202020-07-18%20at%204.55.28%20AM.png">

 ### A quick demonstration: